Tuesday, March 31, 2009

 Six albums down the line Condo Fucks are still blazing out rock ‘n’ roll grimery with heterosexual abandon.
 Whether new album Fuckbook is actually a nod to a new fad that’s sweeping The USA of America called Facebook remains to be seen.
-But if it’s anything like as visceral and all-conquering as the Fucks themselves then the UK has something to look forward to.
+But if it’s anything like as visceral and all-conquering as the Fucks themselves then the

 If you haven’t heard of the CFs before then worry not because you may still recognise some tracks here.
 They’ve ripped through an album of covers for their Fuckbook, grabbing songs from across the ages and giving them the Condo treatment.
 They’ve taken everything from the Beach Boys to Richard Hell and pulled no punches.